Western screech owl: Nesting

-Hunting and Prey
+Hunting and prey

 These nocturnal birds wait on perches to swoop down on unsuspecting prey; they may also catch insects in flight.
 They are active at dawn, night, or near dusk, using their excellent hearing and night vision to locate prey.
-Their diet consists mainly of small mammals such as mice or rats, birds, and large insects; however they are opportunistic predators, even taking to small trout, scorpions, crayfish and smaller birds.
+Their diet consists mainly of small mammals (such as mice, rats, flying squirrels, and bats), birds (such as northern cardinals and white-throated sparrows), and large insects (such as cicadas); however they are opportunistic predators, even taking to small trout, annelid worms, scorpions, crayfish, reptiles, amphibians, and smaller birds.
 Their diet varies based on the season and where exactly they reside.

 Motion-activated cameras have photographed the birds eagerly scavenging a road-kill opossum.
-They have also been known to hunt Mallard ducks and cottontail rabbits, occasionally.
+They have also been known to hunt mallard ducks and cottontail rabbits, occasionally.
 Hatching of their young is synchronized with the spring migration of birds; after migrants pass through screech-owls take fledglings of local birds.

-Conservation Status
+Conservation status

-Although the Western Screech Owl species is slowly declining in the Pacific northwest, the species is considered “of low conservation concern” due to their nocturnality and general ability to live alongside humans in surrounding trees.
+Although the western screech owl is slowly declining in the Pacific Northwest, the species is considered "of low conservation concern" due to their nocturnality and general ability to live alongside humans in surrounding trees.
 Their population is estimated to be 180,000 according to the Avian Conservation Assessment Database Scores.
-In areas densely populated by people, human noise can be a disturbance to their creation of nest cavities and human devastation of forests negatively impacts their habitat.
+In areas densely populated by people, human noise can be a disturbance to their creation of nest cavities and human devastation of forests negatively affects their habitat.
 Climate disasters such as fires and heat waves can endanger their livelihood.
-Humans have made efforts to provide manmade shelter, such as nest boxes, for Western Screech-Owls.
+Humans have made efforts to provide manmade shelter, such as nest boxes, for western screech owls.
 The owls have proven to be receptive to these habitats.